tringi/papers/cxx-destructive-move.md

 There are many designs proposed or talked about for destructive move in C++, the following one is the least intrusive.

-TL;DR: Use `std::move`s as normal, and compiler replaces the last one with destructive move, if one is defined.
+TL;DR: Use `std::move` as normal.
+The compiler replaces the last one with destructive move, if defined.

 ## Key assumptions